jordinbrouwer/MentalApocalypseEmotes/README.md

 This addon does not have automatic registration of Discord emotes through the Discord API, which means emotes must be added manually.

+### Minimap

+To use emotes via the minimap button, make sure you have an active chat window before clicking the corresponding emote.

 ### Autocomplete

-To trigger emoji autocompletion, simply use the ":" symbol, and this feature encompasses the Mental Apocalypse emotes as well.
+To trigger emote autocompletion, simply use the ":" symbol, and this feature encompasses the Mental Apocalypse emotes as well.

 ### Known issues

 > The emotes are not working.

 Keep in mind that we're using [Twitch Emotes](https://www.curseforge.com/wow/addons/twitch-emotes-v2) for registering and displaying the emotes.
 If this is not working properly, make sure you have the dependency installed.

-> The emotes are not accessible via the minimap button.

-At the time of writing, the addon does not offer support for Mental Apocalypse emotes through the minimap button.

 ## Feedback